Dog Bite Attorney for Children

 Because of this, the fear of dogs may remain with these child victims for the rest of their lives.
 So this newfound fear makes younglings more susceptible to a dog attack as a grown-up.
-Also, psychological care may be required because of a new phobia.
+Also, your doctor may suggest psychological care for your child's new phobia.
 So the key remains preventing these attacks against children by teaching kids and their caretakers how to stay calm near our furry friends.

 Ehline Law Firm's Southern California lawyers offer advice and information on animal attacks happening to children.
 Our research shows that each year, millions of people are bitten or assailed by dogs.
 The Humane Society estimates about 4.7 million individuals in the United States became canine bite victims.

-In the past ten years, there have been 26 fatalities attributed to dog attacks against adults and minors.
-As we told you before, most bites involve a dog the victim knows; often, the owner of the dog or a neighbor gets bitten.
+There have been 26 fatalities attributed to dog attacks against adults and minors in the past ten years.
+As we told you before, most bites involve a dog the victim knows; often, the dog owner or a neighbor gets bitten.
 The majority of bite incidents happen in or near the home of the victim.
 Half occur on the dog owner’s property.

 - Triple the Dog Attacks on Kids Under 13?